Blog

 If you see coffee shops full of young people on their laptops, but private offices are struggling to be filled, that could be a sign that there’s a greater need for hot desks than dedicated desks and private offices in your community.

-Calculate how much revenue you want to drive from desk bookings
+3. Calculate how much revenue you want to drive from desk bookings

 There is a certain number of desks you need to rent each month in order to be profitable.
 Figuring out that number can help guide the rest of your strategy.
+At the end of the day, in order to have a profitable business, you’ll need to ensure the finances make sense.

-Experiment with different product mixes
+4. Experiment with different product mixes

 The great thing about planning out your space is that you don’t need to commit long term to specific product mix upfront.
 Make an educated guess as to the optimal ratio of hot desks to dedicated desks, measure the success of your initial hypothesis, and adjust accordingly.

 If you realize it’s harder than you thought to sell dedicated desk memberships, convert a bank of dedicated desks to hot desks.
-If your users are clamouring to commit to a desk of their own, add a bit more storage and convert some hot desks over to dedicated.
+If your users are clamoring to commit to a desk of their own, add a bit more storage and convert some hot desks over to dedicated.